sammantic/SammanticOS/README.md

+# SammanticOS.
-# operating system kernel that handle keyboard and monitor.
+operating system kernel that handle keyboard and monitor